captn3m0/codechef/_problems/hard/ARRAYSUM.md

     current: 1493556613
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME33/mandarin/ARRAYSUM.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/ARRAYSUM.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/ARRAYSUM.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME33/mandarin/ARRAYSUM.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/ARRAYSUM.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/ARRAYSUM.pdf) as well.

 You are given an array **A**, consisting of **N** integers and an array **B**, consisting of **M** integers.